ChariotOfFLAME/DCS-StaticTemplateDuplicator/README.md

 Load the new `.stm` template in the desired map.
 Use the mission editor's multiselect tool to move units as needed.

 > **📝 Placement Tip:**
 > To maximize template visibility across maps, place units close to directly beneath the original Neutral Bullseye in your source template.
+After converting the file to all environments, when you import the static template, the units will spawn in that relative position to that map’s original Neutral Bullseye.

 ---